 How to Pack for New York

-The first rules of travel is to pack light at all times.
-I recommend traveling with just a carry-on bag if at all possible, as it saves your back from pain and makes moving around easily.
+The first rule of travel is to pack light at all times.
+We recommend traveling with just a carry-on bag if at all possible, as it saves your back from pain and makes moving around easily.
 Plus, it helps you avoid airline baggage fees!

-You don't need to bring much to New York, because if you forget anything essential, I can guarantee you'll be able to buy it there.
-The most important item to pack is a pair of comfortable walking shoes, because even if you plan to take the subway from place to place, you'll end up walking far more than you think.
+You don't need to bring much to New York because if you forget anything essential, you'll be able to buy it there.
+The most important item to pack is a pair of comfortable walking shoes because even if you plan to take the subway from place to place, you'll end up walking far more than you think.

 Getting to New York

-It could not be any easier to travel to New York: no matter where you start from, you can end up there.
+It could not be any easier to travel to New York: no matter where you start from, you can end up there, whether it's by plane, train or bus.

 Airfare sales do happen, though, student or not.
 Check Skyscanner for deals before you book anything.

-Once you land in the Big Apple, you can take the Air Train from Newark (under $12) or JFK (under $3) to and from Penn Station in central New York.
-You could also share a cab from JFK into the city for a flat $45 for the car or take the city bus (under $5) to and from LaGuardia.
+Once you land in the Big Apple, you can take the Air Train from Newark (under $12) or JFK (under $8) to and from Penn Station in central New York.
+You could also share a cab from JFK into the city for a flat rate for the car (About $50 plus tolls) or take the city bus (under $5) to and from LaGuardia.

 If you're a U.S. student, you can grab an ISIC discount to save big on train fares.